LucasShi1101/Where_Culture_Fade/README.md

 <div align="center">

-# Where Culture Fades: Revealing the Cultural Gap in Text-to-Image Generation
+# [CVPR 2026] Where Culture Fades: Revealing the Cultural Gap in Text-to-Image Generation

 <p align="center">
   <a>Chuancheng Shi</a><sup>1*</sup>,